On the arithmetic self-intersection number of the dualizing sheaf on arithmetic surfaces: Hyperbolic Green function

-\nn {\bf Remark.} In \cite{AU} versions of Theorem \ref{thm:resolvent}, its Corollaries \ref{cor:resolvent}, \ref{cor:gaac} and Lemma \ref{lem:lowbound} are used to express the Green function for the canonical metric evaluated at two different cusps with the Green function for the hyperbolic metric on the modular curve $X_0(N)$.
-In this article we have as a simplification to \cite{AU} only to consider the evaluation at one cusp instead of two.
+\nn {\bf Remark.} In \cite{AU} versions of Theorem \ref{thm:resolvent}, its Corollaries \ref{cor:resolvent}, \ref{cor:gaac} and Lemma \ref{lem:lowbound} are used to express the Green function for the canonical metric evaluated at two different cusps in terms of the Green function for the hyperbolic metric on the modular curve $X_0(N)$.
+In this article we only have to consider the evaluation at one cusp instead of two, thus simplifying the arguments in \cite{AU}.